 Halve the squash, scoop out the seeds, then chop the flesh into rough 1cm chunks (you don’t need to peel the skin).
 Peel and roughly chop the onion.
 Peel and finely slice the garlic, then trim and roughly chop the celery.

-Heat 2 tablespoons of olive oil in a large frying pan over a medium heat, then add the chopped vegetables and crumble in the chestnuts.
+Drizzle 2 tablespoons of olive oil into a large frying pan over a medium heat, then add the chopped vegetables and crumble in the chestnuts.
 Pick in the rosemary leaves, discarding the stalks, then toss well.

-Remove the pan from the heat, stir in the butter and grate in the zest from half the lemon.
+Remove the pan from the heat, stir in the butter and grate in half the lemon zest.
 Transfer the mixture to a large bowl, then stir in the cooled quinoa, breadcrumbs, dried fruit and nuts (feel free to bash up some of the larger nuts if you prefer a less chunky consistency).

 Pour in the plum tomatoes and 1 tin’s worth of water, then stir well, breaking up the tomatoes with the back of a spoon.
 Season with salt and stir in the balsamic vinegar, then bring to the boil.
 Reduce the heat and simmer for around 20 minutes, or until thickened and reduced.

 Once the salsa is ready, take 1 chilli out of the tray, then carefully halve, deseed and roughly chop it before returning it to the tray.
 Loosen the salsa with a splash of water, if needed, then pick out the extra chilli and cinnamon stick and put to one side.